cloudify-examples/agent-start-script/README.md

 Note that the script also has many environment variables for finer grained tuning.
 Of particular note is `PACKAGE_URL`, which will override the standard manager path for agent packages.

 Example run from the command line:  sudo ./start-agent.sh --manager-ip=172.16.0.3 --node-instance-id=host_6ddf4 --deployment-id=my_deployment --daemon-user=centos

+### Compatibility

+The script has only been tested with 3.4.x managers.